CHXR 73

 CHXR 73 is a star in the constellation Chamaeleon, about 620 light-years away from Earth.

 The star is located within Cha I, a molecular cloud.
 It has a low temperature of 3,490 K typical of red dwarfs, but unlike typical red dwarfs it has an unusually large radius of —this is because of its young age, only 8 million years.

 Planetary system

 A companion, CHXR 73 b, has been found via direct imaging.
 CHXR 73 has a mass of about 12 Jupiters.
-This is close to the upper mass limit for planets, making its classification difficult.
+This is close to the theoretical boundary between planets and brown dwarfs, making its classification difficult.